 John L. Fossum is admitted to practice before the International Criminal Court, the International Criminal Tribunal for the Former Yugoslavia, the International Criminal Tribunal for Rwanda and the Special Tribunal for Lebanon.
 He is a member of the International Criminal Bar/Barreau Penal International, the National Association of Criminal Defense Lawyers and the Association of Defense Counsel Practicing before the ICTY.
 He graduated from William Mitchell College of Law and Macalester College and studied international law at the University of Uppsala, Sweden.
-He has been board certified as a criminal law specialist by the Minnesota State Bar Association.
+He has been board certified as a criminal law specialist by the Minnesota State Bar Association and has been named a “Top 100 Trial Lawyer” by the National Trial Lawyers.

 What application does International Criminal Law have in Minnesota?